CD3/gsc/README.md

 Everything was good with `ttyrun`, it pretty much did what I wanted, except that I really had no idea how it worked.
 I didn't understand the pseudo terminal, and it was getting more difficult to add features that required me to modify more than just what I had hacked.
 So, I decided to step back and start over.
 I finally did some reading and figured out how the pseudo terminal worked (just barely, I'm still not an expert by any means). `gsc` is the result of me starting with a tutorial on pseudo terminals
-(http://rachid.koucha.free.fr/tech_corner/pty_pdip.html) and building a program I that I could understand.
+(http://rachid.koucha.free.fr/tech_corner/pty_pdip.html) and building a program that I could understand.
 The original code was pretty much just the example given in the tutorial, but
 I have gradually modified/updated it to add more features.
 The first thing I did was switch to C++.
 Most of the code that interacts with the pseudo terminal and the user is still straight C, but
 I wanted to use C++ features when convenient (for example, reading a file into a vector of strings).